RajdeepKonwar/stockast/README.md

 ### General info
 * The input file "ml_data.csv" contains the stock-price values for 3 hours prior to run-time; this acts as the history-data and helps estimate the market volatility.
 * The output file "opt.csv" contains the output (most likely outcome) price-vector from our code.
 One can use Excel or gnuplot to plot the resulting line graph of the predicted stock pricing.
-* (**Linux only**) The script "profiling.sh" runs the parallel code from 1 to the maximum number of threads in your system.
+* (**Linux only**) The script "profiling.sh" runs the parallel code from 1 to the specified number of threads.
 To use the script,
 ```
 ./profiling.sh "number_of_threads"
 ```